mike-mosher/github.io/python-notes.md

 [3, 2, 1]
 ```

-- and op removes the item at a specific index and returns it.
+- and `pop` removes the item at a specific index and returns it.

 ```python
 >>> a = [4, 3, 5]